 There are still browsers (e.g. Chrome) that apply IDNA2003 at the time of writing.
 Users of such browsers have each ß automatically replaced by a sequence of two s.

 Swiss users do not use ß and consider it as equivalent to ss, even where they are able to recognize and point out the differences, when pressed to do so.
-By consequence, a Swiss user would e.g. very likely rewrite an IDN as .strasse even where it had been presented to the same user .straße before.
+In consequence, a Swiss user would e.g. very likely rewrite an IDN as .strasse even where it had been presented to the same user .straße before.
 Therefore, a variant relationship is warranted on non-visual grounds.

 For the variant disposition, the same experts were of the opinion that ß needs to be allocatable towards ss, since the same transformation is done by IDNA2003 and since the same is a long-standing and widely-applied orthographic solution by the German-language community also outside of IDNs, considered valid by all users, especially in the context of domain names.
 For the other direction, however, the experts were of the opinion ,that the disposition should be blocked since there are many non-German words having a double ss (e.g., cross, process, discussion) for which the same label with ß makes no sense (e.g., croß, proceß, discußion), which would lead to the generation of too many invalid variants otherwise.